 Stopping bleeding is good – preventing bleeding is better

 Catalyst is focused on the prevention of spontaneous bleeding in hemophilia, even during surgery, using our potent coagulation factors to promote blood clotting.
-In June of 2017, an IV and SQ dosing trial was initiated in individuals with Hemophilia B using our next-generation Factor IX, CB 2679d.
-We plan to initiate an additional SQ dosing clinical trial in individuals with Hemophilia A or B with inhibitors using our next-generation Factor VIIa, marzeptacog alfa (activated), in the fourth quarter of 2017.
+We initiated an IV and SQ dosing trial in individuals with Hemophilia B using our next-generation Factor IX, dalcinonacog alfa, formerly known as CB 2679d/ISU304, in June 2017.
+We have also initiated a SQ dosing clinical trial in individuals with Hemophilia A or B with inhibitors using our next-generation Factor VIIa, marzeptacog alfa (activated), in the first quarter of 2018.

 Hemophilia is a rare but serious bleeding disorder